HTLC

 Materials & Tools

-Paula Hooper begins a workshop with everyone in circle.
+With youth, she begins workshops with everyone in a circle.
 She passes the physical gears around so that students can hold them in their hands.
 She asks if it reminds them of anything?
 Students have related the gears to things like bicycle gears or the launching mechanisms for spinning tops.
 Connecting students with what they already know can be especially important for children who experience gendered or racialized stereotypes about who is good at math in math classrooms.
-(See theory corner at the end of this guide.)
+(See Theory Corner at the end of this guide.)

 PROJECT PROCESS

-Initial explorations with physical gears is a time for students to notice how different combinations of gears (they are all inscribed with the number of teeth), and different pen holes make different designs.
-We have seen their engagement fall anywhere along a spectrum between aesthetic output to the desire to “figure out” what the relationships of the teeth numbers and pen positions mean for what kind of graphs are produced.
-These are some of the questions we’ve used to deepen inquiry and exploration with Spiro gears:
+Initial explorations with physical gears is a time for students to notice how combinations of gears with different numbers of teeth and different pen holes change the designs.
+We have seen students become equally interested in the look of the designs and/or figuring out what the numbers mean for what kinds of designs are made.
+These are some of the questions we’ve used to deepen inquiry and support all ranges of interests students have while first using Spiro gears:

-• What new designs do you want to make?
+• What ideas do you want to try next?
 How do you think we can do that?

 • Look at someone else’s drawings.
 How are they different from yours?
-How could you make a similar one?
+How could you made a similar one?

-• What do you notice about how the numbers of the gears change the drawings?
+• What do you notice about the numbers of the gears and the shapes of the designs?

 • What if your friend wanted to make a design like yours?
 What would you tell them so they know how to do it?

-We find that a brief introduction to the app and how to use it to make spirographs is helpful to ensure that everyone starts with a sense of familiarity.
+Setting up: We find that a brief introduction to the app and how to use it to make spiro designs is helpful to ensure that all learners start with a sense of familiarity.
 We generally do not explain every aspect of the app.
 This allows students to find the use and significance of those features on their own, or together with peers and facilitators.
 Students often use those features in ways we wouldn’t have anticipated or instructed them to.

 GOOD PROBLEMS